 What is self-understanding?

-When we start to become mindful, we get off more and more from auto pilot and start to notice how we habitually behave in our daily live.
+When we start to become mindful, we get off more and more from autopilot and start to notice how we habitually behave in our daily life.

 1) Being mindful in daily life allows you to control your automatic responses and align them with your values and vision of yourself